No one left behind:

 Chantel Wicks

-Regional Manager of Community Engagement and Development
+National Manager of Community Outreach and Resources

 Myeloma Canada Board of Directors

-Myeloma Canada is governed by a board of directors whose role is to provide leadership, guide the strategic direction of the organization, and ensure that it fulfills its promise.
+Myeloma Canada is governed by a board of directors whose role is to provide leadership, guide the strategic direction of the organization, and ensure that it fulfills its mission.
 Central to this is the reinforcement and development of our five pillars: Community empowerment, Education, Awareness, Advocacy, and Science & research.

 Bill Paine